Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Introduction

 Abstractive summarization attracts more attention from recent works because it can produce more coherent summaries and behaves more like humans \cite{cohn-lapata-2008-sentence}.
 Impressive progress has been made for abstractive summarization by large-scale pre-trained models \cite{lewis-etal-2020-bart, zhang2020pegasus}.
 However, unfaithfulness problems, i.e., hallucinating new information or generating content that contradicts the source, are widely spread across models and tasks~\cite{cao2018faithful, maynez-etal-2020-faithfulness}.
 Although these problems do not necessarily get captured by typically-used evaluation metrics, e.g., ROUGE \cite{lin-2004-rouge}, even minor unfaithfulness can be catastrophic and drive users away from real-world applications.
 Therefore, an increasing volume of research has focused on analyzing \cite{falke-etal-2019-ranking, maynez-etal-2020-faithfulness, goyal-durrett-2021-annotating}, evaluating \cite{kryscinski-etal-2020-evaluating, goyal-durrett-2021-annotating, wang-etal-2020-asking, durmus-etal-2020-feqa, scialom-etal-2021-questeval, xie-etal-2021-factual-consistency}, or addressing \cite{cao2018faithful, li-etal-2018-ensure, fanrobust2018, chen-etal-2021-improving, cao-wang-2021-cliff, xu2021sequence, wan-bansal-2022-factpegasus} unfaithfulness problems in abstractive summarization.

 Extractive summarization is known to be faster, more interpretable, and more reliable \cite{chen-bansal-2018-fast, li-etal-2021-ease, dreyer2021analyzing}.
 And the selection of important information is the first skill that humans learn for summarization \cite{kintsch1978cognitive, brown1983macrorules}.
 Recently, some works discuss the trade-off between abstractiveness and faithfulness \cite{ladhak-etal-2022-faithful, dreyer2021analyzing}.
-They find that the more extractive the summary is, the more faithful it is, e.g., \citet{dreyer2021analyzing} phrase being extractive as being \emph{trivially factual (faithful)}.\footnote{Note that some previous works seemed to interchange the usage of \emph{factuality} and \emph{faithfulness}.
+They find that the more extractive the summary is, the more faithful it is.\footnote{Note that some previous works seemed to interchange the usage of \emph{factuality} and \emph{faithfulness}.
 But we think they are slightly different.
-Thus, we stick to \emph{faithfulness} that represents the property of staying true to the source.} This may give the community an impression that if the content is extracted from the source, it is guaranteed to be faithful.
+Thus, we stick to \emph{faithfulness} that represents the property of staying true to the source.} This may give the community the impression that if the content is extracted from the source, it is guaranteed to be faithful.
 However, is this always true?
 In this work, we will show that, unfortunately, it is not.